plone/plone.app.mosaic/docs/index.rst

 .. toctree::
    :maxdepth: 2

-   intro
+   getting-started
+   site-layouts
    typeviews

 About terminology
 =================

-**Plone Mosaic** changes how Plone page composition works, and the old way is replaced with some new terms:
+**Plone Mosaic** changes how Plone page composition works, and the new way comes with some new terms:

 +---------------------------+------------------------+
 | Plone                     | Mosaic                 |